 The experiment was performed on a 768 core (32 nodes with 24 cores per node) Windows cluster called "TEMPEST" [Appendix B].
 The input data of SWG has a length of 8192, which requires about 67 million distance calculations.
-The sub-block matrix size is set to $128 \times 128$ while we used AsDistributedFromPartitions() to divide input data into various partition sets {31, 62, 93, 124, 248, 372, 496, 620, 744, 992}.
+The sub-block matrix size is set to 128 × 128 while we used AsDistributedFromPartitions() to divide input data into various partition sets {31, 62, 93, 124, 248, 372, 496, 620, 744, 992}.
 The mean sequence length of input data is 200 with a standard deviation as 10, which gives essentially homogeneous distribution ensuring a good load balance.
 On a cluster of 32 compute nodes, Dryad job manager takes one node for its dedicated usage and leaves 31 nodes for actual computations.
-As shown in Figure 4 and Table 1 (Appendix G), smaller number of partitions delivered better performance.
+As shown in Figure 4 and Table 1 (in Appendix F), smaller number of partitions delivered better performance.
 Further, the best overall performance is achieved at the least scheduling cost derived from 31 partitions for this experiment.
-The job turnaround time increases as the number of partition granularity becomes finer with increasing number of partitions.
+The job turnaround time increases as the number of partition increases for two reasons: 1) scheduling cost increases as the number of tasks increases, 2) partition granularity becomes finer with increasing number of partitions.
 When the number of partitions reaches over 372, each partition has less than 24 blocks making resources underutilized on a compute node of 24 cores.
 For pleasingly parallel applications, partition granularity and data homogeneity are major factors that impact performance.